|

 on Violence

-pervades humanity as experience, public policy,
+Violence pervades humanity as experience, public

-narrative, and mediated commodity.
-The goal of Ruminations on
+policy, narrative, and mediated commodity.
+The

-Violence is to discuss and analyze various contours of violence as
+analyze various contours of violence as it is made

-it is made manifest around the world.
-This foundational collection of
+manifest around the world.
+This foundational

-essays, stories, and poems represent a wide variety of disciplines and
+collection of essays, stories, and poems represent a

-is enhanced by the careful scrutiny of social science.
+the careful scrutiny of social science.

-multifaceted anthology is both applied and theoretical
+This multifaceted anthology is both applied and theoretical

-in its approach, containing cross-cultural case studies and personal
+approach, containing cross-cultural case studies and personal

 testimonies as well as impressionistic essays and theoretical